AyserJamshidi/Aion-6.0-Translation/README.md

 Step 4: Reopen Aion if you haven't already.

 Note:
 This will not translate NPC or quest dialog.
 It is only for your interface to make it readable.

+Currently working on:
+Client_Strings_Ui: 914150 and so on
+Client_Strings_Quest: 1803956 and so on